bjornsturmberg/EMUstack/README.rst

 The growing human-readable documentation for EMUstack lives in EMUstack/docs/

-Limited community support is available on the GitHub site: <https://github.com/EMUstack/EMUstack_stable>, and via the EMUstack mailing list <https://groups.google.com/forum/#!forum/emustack>.
+Limited community support is `available on the GitHub site <https://github.com/bjornsturmberg/EMUstack>`_, and via `the EMUstack mailing list <https://groups.google.com/forum/#!forum/emustack>`_.
 Feel free to ask questions.

 CONTRIBUTING